thenewobjective/thenewobjective.github.io/_posts/mindscape/2020-07-18-visions-of-revelation.md

 I made a conscious choice to not include religious related dreams and visions.
 That topic is too broad for one post and the stories too deep.

-A visionary correspondence I personally find profound but does not fit the categorization of this post is about the [Yggdrasil](https://en.wikipedia.org/wiki/Yggdrasil){:target="_blank"} which you probably know about.
+A visionary correspondence I personally find profound but does not fit the categorization of this post is about the [Yggdrasil](https://en.wikipedia.org/wiki/Yggdrasil){:target="_blank"} which you may know of.
 Were you also aware that the same
 [imagery](https://web.archive.org/web/20200701093246/https://jordanbpeterson.com/wp-content/uploads/2018/04/Biblical-13-37.jpeg){:target="_blank"} was
 drawn by Peruvian Shamans?
 It even includes the [world encompassing serpent](https://en.wikipedia.org/wiki/Ouroboros#The_%22world_serpent%22_in_mythology){:target="_blank"}.
 I first came across this in one of Jordan Peterson's [lectures](https://youtu.be/iEZVWWk6qHg?t=4475){:target="_blank"}.
-This is a clue to the idea of the world tree not being invented simply as a story but discovered through some means.
-If that's the case, then perhaps some of the lost texts of mythology could be rederived?
+This is a clue that the idea of was not invented but discovered through some means.
+If that's the case then perhaps some of the lost texts of mythology could be rederived.
+There is alot of [speculation](https://norse-mythology.org/cosmology/the-nine-worlds/){:target="_blank"} based on archaeology which is scant.

 ## Notes